 test_my_task.py

-The task directory convention comes from the eval harness (
+in the Skill package.
+The directory convention in this section comes from the

 task.toml is the core configuration of a task, divided into four sections: